davidjbuchanan/MS4-LiveStrong/README.md

 - Elaborate the 'draft post list' and 'publish post' views to include an *update* or *feedback* feature.
 Thus allowing the reviewer to constructively criticise if the post is not suitable for publication.
 - At the moment only staff and superusers can author a post; and they must be authenticated to do so.
 Similarly users are unable to *comment* on a post unless they have performed registration and authentication.
 The reason for this is to protect the content of the comments section i.e. to avoid spam.
 A more sophisticated method could involve making the blog totally open to guest users and making the comments section reviewable prior to publication of the comment.
 Thus the blog posts would be a 'draw' for new customers whilst the content protected.

+Automated testing
+- The automated testing of all views and all models would compliment the manual and automated testing performed to date.

 ##### back to [top](#table-of-contents)